Boy Dies After Sticking Body Out Of Sunroof: Car Safety Tips For Parents

 To prevent such an occurrence happening, parents, it is important that you practice car safety tips.

 1. Make sure children ride in the backseat.
 The passenger seat is actually one of the most fatal positions in the event of a crash.
 The backseat is generally much safer.
 Plus, if your car comes with airbags, children should ride in back as the airbags could pose as a hazard.

 2. Make sure their safety belt is put on the right way.
 Sometimes, when we’re in a rush, we might hastily put on our children’s safety belts, before rushing to our driver’s seats.
 We might have accidentally put it in the wrong slot or the wrong way around.
 So be sure to hear for the click, to be confident that your child is safely strapped in.

 3. Keep your child lock on at all times.
 Most cars nowadays come with a child lock.
 This means if your child reaches out to try and open the doors or windows, they won’t open.
-This is important for every parents and should be one of the safety features in cars for parents to consider when buying a new car.
+This is important for every parent and should be one of the safety features in cars for parents to consider when buying a new car.